Department of Agricultural Leadership, Education and Communications

 The UTIA Marketing and Communications department is interested in hosting internships for ALEC students interested in magazine or general journalism.
 They are in particular need of help with writing, editing, and research for UTIA’s flagship magazine, Land, Life & Science.

 These internships are unpaid, but offer a tailored experience to fit your specific needs and interests, and give you a wonderful opportunity to grow.
 You may also be able to use this opportunity as internship credit for ALEC 492.
 If you are interested in an internship with Marketing and Communications please email ALEC@utk.edu.
+You will need to have an ALEC faculty member willing to refer you.